gethinode/docs/content/en/guides/editing/index.md

 {{< command user="user" host="localhost" prompt="hinode-demo $" >}}
 npm run start
-(out)> @gethinode/template@0.7.3 prestart
-(out)> npm run clean
 (out)
-(out)> @gethinode/template@0.7.3 clean
+(out)> @gethinode/template@0.10.0 start
-(out)> shx rm -rf public resources
+(out)> hugo server --bind=0.0.0.0 --disableFastRender --printI18nWarnings
 (out)
-(out)> @gethinode/template@0.7.3 start
-(out)> hugo server --bind=0.0.0.0 --disableFastRender (out)
+(out)Watching for changes in /../hinode-demo/{..}
+(out)Watching for config changes in [..]
 (out)Start building sites …
-(out)hugo v0.111.3-5d4eb5154e1fed125ca8e9b5a0315c4180dab192+extended darwin/arm64 BuildDate=2023-03-12T11:40:50Z VendorInfo=gohugoio
+(out)hugo v0.117.0+extended darwin/arm64
 (out)
-(out)                   | EN  | NL
-(out)-------------------+-----+-----
-(out)  Pages            |  36 | 35
-(out)  Paginator pages  |   0 |  0
-(out)  Non-page files   |   0 |  0
-(out)  Static files     |  38 | 38
-(out)  Processed images | 135 | 12
-(out)  Aliases          |   3 |  2
-(out)  Sitemaps         |   2 |  1
-(out)  Cleaned          |   0 |  0
 (out)
+(out)                   | EN
+(out)-------------------+------
+(out)  Pages            |   6
+(out)  Paginator pages  |   0
+(out)  Non-page files   |   0
+(out)  Static files     | 104
+(out)  Processed images |  11
+(out)  Aliases          |   0
+(out)  Sitemaps         |   1
+(out)  Cleaned          |   0
+(out)
-(out)Built in 32352 ms
+(out)Built in 1302 ms
-(out)Watching for changes in Documents/hinode-demo/{archetypes,assets,content,data,i18n,layouts,node_modules,package.json,static}
-(out)Watching for config changes in Documents/hinode-demo/config/_default, Documents/hinode-demo/config/_default/menus
 (out)Environment: "development"
 (out)Serving pages from memory
 (out)Web Server is available at http://localhost:1313/ (bind address 0.0.0.0)
 (out)Press Ctrl+C to stop
 {{< /command >}}

 It usually takes less than a minute to build the site and to start the web server in development mode.
 Before building the site, Hinode cleans several folders.
 The build itself shows the result of the pages and other assets generated by Hugo.
-By default, the starter web site is bilingual and supports both the English and Dutch language.
+By default, the starter web site supports the English (EN) language.
 Lastly, Hugo mentions the local address on which it is available (usually `http://localhost:1313/`) and indicates the folders it is watching.
 The latter means that if you make any changes whilst the web server is running, Hugo should pick up those changes and regenerate the applicable assets.
 Using a feature called live reloading, your web browser will be instructed to refresh the web page accordingly.

 ## Step 2 - Managing the content